nktnlx/jetbrains_python_developer/8_matrix_processor/README.md

 7.0 6.0 2.0
 7.0 4.0 1.0

 1. Add matrices
 2. Multiply matrix by a constant
 3. Multiply matrices
 4. Transpose matrix
+5. Calculate a determinant
+0. Exit
+Your choice: 5
+Enter size of matrix: 5 5
+Enter matrix:
+0 1 2 3 4
+9 8 3 2 1
+5 4 3 0 2
+3 4 5 7 2
+1 9 8 2 5
+The result is:
+3097.0

+1. Add matrices
+2. Multiply matrix by a constant
+3. Multiply matrices
+4. Transpose matrix
+5. Calculate a determinant
 0. Exit
 Your choice: 0
 ```